 Is there a Spanish version of the GED and if so, will it be offered simultaneously with the English version?
+Is the GED offered in other languages?

-GED's New York policy page: Yes, in New York State you can test in English or Spanish.
+GED's New York policy page: In New York State, you can test in English or Spanish.
 You can combine subjects/subtests from different languages to earn your diploma.
 However, the diploma will be awarded in the language you test on for the Reasoning Through Language Arts (RLA) subject/subtest.
 The RLA includes both writing and reading in one subject/subtest.